andythegeek/awsmlmoviesuggestions/README.md

 # awsmlmoviesuggestions
-This repository is for a aws machine learning project that handles movie suggestions.
+This repository is for a aws machine learning project that handles movie recommendations.